hyunjinjeong/gatsby-typescript-eslint-prettier/README.md

 npx eslint --init
 ```

 During the initialization process, choose options whichever you prefer.
-However, the configuration steps will differ depending on what you chose.
+However, the configuration steps will differ depending on what you choose.
 These are my recommendations.

 - How would you like to use ESLint?
   **To check syntax and find problems**